-Warning: This course is NOT considered a “live webinar” and does NOT satisfy Michigan’s requirements to take Implicit Bias Training (must be live or interactive training) that takes effect on June 1, 2022 (Michigan LARA FAQs – Link)
+Michigan Licensees: This course is considered a “An asynchronous teleconference or webinar OR a Pre-Recorded Webinar” and does satisfy Michigan’s requirements to take Implicit Bias Training that takes effect on June 1, 2022 and updated on March 23, 2023 (Michigan LARA FAQs – Link)

 Upon completion of this course, you will be able to:

 - Understand various sources of bias.

 Contact Hours : 2 Hours

 Note: This course DOES NOT offer AMA category 1 CME

 Instructional Methods: An asynchronous teleconference or webinar OR a Pre-Recorded Webinar (Training + Post-Test).
 A minimum passing score of 70% is required for course completion.
 A Printable (Pdf) Certificate By Email.